 - Fried Ravioli

 - 1 pound chicken tenders

 - 1 teaspoon black pepper

 - 1/2 teaspoon garlic powder

 - Optional garnish: chopped parsley

-Place the chicken in the brine and cover the bowl.
-Place in the fridge for at least 2 hours, or up to 6 hours.
+- Place the chicken tenders in the buttermilk and marinate for at least 30 minutes or up to 8 hours.

-This is a sponsored post written by me on behalf of Foster Farms Simply Raised Chicken.
+This was formerly a sponsored post written by me on behalf of Foster Farms Simply Raised Chicken.